wlonk/arcadia/arcadia.md

 > #### TODO
 >
->  1. Fairy needs and desires
+>  1. Family and friends, and their effects on reputation
->  2. Perception of the fairy
+>  2. Fairy needs and desires
->  3. Perception per-social-role?
+>  3. Perception of the fairy
->  4. Spells
+>  4. Perception per-social-role?
->  5. The role of passion tokens
+>  5. Spells
 >
 > The characters as they currently are, are not Byronic at all.
 There's a lot
 > of value in adding more Gothic-ness.
 "The lovely scare" as a term for Gothic